 He sat alone, coveting over a map and a journal with notes.

 “There is no way we can find our charge out here.”
 The Captain looked around the dense bush with concern.
 “I can barely see in front of my own feet in this place.
 How are we expected to find this temple?”
 He asked himself rhetorically.

-The Captain spun on the spot, leaving his map behind he grabbed his helmet and drew his spear that sat next to him.
-Running the short distance back to his men he joined formation.
+The Captain spun on the spot, leaving his map behind.
+He grabbed his helmet and drew the spear that sat next to him.
+Running the short distance back to his men, he joined the formation.
 They stood in a circle with their weapons aimed outwards, creating a small circle of safety.